 Unfortunately is not always evergreen in San Antonio, but does produce richly colored purple fruit in late summer to late fall.

-Add fruit producing trees, shrubs and vines to your landscape and your yard will appeal both to wildlife and your eye.
+Adding fruit producing trees, shrubs and vines to your landscape appeals both to wildlife and your eye.